Normantas/pacmanager_wrapper/README.md

 # PacManager - A universal library for managing packages
-Allows you to execute package manager commands on any Linux distro
+A utility to interact with any package manager on any Linux distro

 ## Package manager support
 Currently supported: